Adding Time-Based Comparison Columns to Reports

 Important:

-Any custom report column with an alternate date or period range that was defined prior to Version 2010 Release 1 retains the alternate range behavior in effect prior to this release, and now has an alternate range type of Relative to today's date.
-This type of range is defined in relation to the current date when the report is run, and does not change when a user changes the report range.
-If you want a custom report column with an alternate range to take advantage of the new relative alternate date range functionality, you can edit the customized report.
-On the Edit Columns page of the Report Builder or Financial Report Builder, select the column, set the Alternate Range Type to Relative to report date, and edit Alternate Range field as necessary.
+Any custom report column with an alternate date or period range defined before 2010.1 keeps its previous behavior and now has an alternate range type of Relative to today's date.
+This range uses the current date when the report runs, and doesn't change if you adjust the report range.
+If you want a custom report column to use the new relative alternate date range functionality, edit the customized report.
+On the Edit Columns page, select the column, set the Alternate Range Type to Relative to report date, and edit the Alternate Range field as needed.

 Segmenting Alternate Period and Date Ranges